MicrosoftDocs/OfficeDocs-FastTrack-pr.pt-BR/fasttrack/M365-eligible-services-and-plans.md

 - Microsoft 365 A3\*
 - Microsoft 365 A5\*
 - Segurança 365 A5 da Microsoft\*
+- Microsoft 365 A5 Compliance\*
+- Microsoft 365 A5 Descoberta eletrônica & Auditoria\*
+- Microsoft 365 A5 Proteção da Informação e Governança\*
+- Microsoft 365 A5 Gerenciamento de Risco Interno\*
 - Aplicativos do Microsoft 365 para educação (dispositivo)\*

 ## <a name="eligible-office-365-plans"></a>Planos qualificados do Office 365